equinix-labs/equinix-labs/README.md

 * Many of our repositories are put online with no formal communication with, or training for, customer success.
 This leads to a below average support experience when things do go wrong.
 * We spend a huge amount of time supporting users through various channels when with better upfront planning, documentation and testing much of this support work could be eliminated.

-To that end, we propose three tiers of repositories: [Private](https://github.com/packethost/standards#private-tier-minimum-requirements), [Experimental](https://github.com/packethost/standards#experimental-tier-minimum-requirements), and [Maintained](https://github.com/packethost/standards#maintained-tier-minimum-requirements).
+To that end, we propose four tiers of repositories: [Private](https://github.com/packethost/standards#private-tier-minimum-requirements), [End of Life](https://github.com/packethost/standards#end-of-life-tier-minimum-requirements), [Experimental](https://github.com/packethost/standards#experimental-tier-minimum-requirements), and [Maintained](https://github.com/packethost/standards#maintained-tier-minimum-requirements).

 ### The Goal